 Very stiff (rigid) muscles, high fever, sweating, confusion, fast or pounding heartbeats, feeling like you might pass out, tremors, or twitching or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs.

 If any side effects of Lurasidone become unmanageable speak with your doctor or pharmacist for help in managing any side effects.
 For any serious side effects that occur speak with your doctor right away for further treatment options.

 What is Latuda?

 Latuda is a prescription medication containing an antipsychotic drug called Lurasidone.
-It was first approved for medical use in 2010, manufactured by Sunovion Pharmaceuticals, an indirect and wholly owned subsidiary of Dainippon Sumitomo Pharma.
-Latuda is taken by mouth in the form of tablet and, once administered, undergoes metabolism by the liver and eventually excreted mainly through feces but also with help from the kidneys (9-19%).
-This medication can remain in the system for up to 8.5 days with a half life that ranges between 18-40 hours.
-Latuda can be purchased as the brand or the generic medication at My Drug Center.
+It was first approved for medical use in 2010, and manufactured by Sunovion Pharmaceuticals, an indirect and wholly owned subsidiary of Dainippon Sumitomo Pharma.
+Latuda is taken by mouth in the form of a tablet and, once administered, undergoes metabolism by the liver and is eventually excreted mainly through feces but also with help from the kidneys (9-19%).
+This medication can remain in the system for up to 8.5 days with a half-life that ranges between 18-40 hours.
+Latuda can be purchased as a brand or generic medication at My Drug Center.
 A valid prescription will be required to obtain this medication.